jouni-kantola/learning-wpo/README.md

 Find the bottlenecks before optimizing; micro-optimizations do not pay off in the end!

 1. 🙇 Use `requestAnimationFrame` (start of the frame) instead of `setTimeout` or `setInterval` (some point in the frame) for visual changes.
+2. 💁 Avoid forced synchronous layouts ("layout thrashing").
+Batch style reads together, to reuse the previous frame's layout values.
+Once calculations are performed, then perform writes.
-2. 🎡 For large operations that require DOM access, batch work in separate `requestAnimationFrame` tasks.
+3. 🎡 For large operations that require DOM access, batch work in separate `requestAnimationFrame` tasks.
 This may require status indicators to clearly signal a long running process.
-3. 👷 Move computational work to web workers to offload main thread and prevent blocking visual updates.
+4. 👷 Move computational work to web workers to offload main thread and prevent blocking visual updates.

 ## CSS optimization